jamiemill/missioncontrol_core/README.markdown

 The latter also removes dead entries caused by deleting or renaming controller methods.

+### Managing aros_acos linking records (which represent permissions)

+The `permissions` shell will also let you do:

+	cake permissions reset

+This will look for available CakePHP shell `tasks` _(named what ?)_ inside each plugin (plus one for the app itself) which set permissions for their own area of responsibility. e.g.:

+*	`{APP}/vendors/shells/tasks/app_permissions`
+	- this shell contains commands to create any application-specific permissions that are not covered by the plugin permissions already.
+You should customise this if you add your own controllers to the app.
+*	`{APP}/missioncontrol_plugins/core/vendors/shells/tasks/core_permissions.php`
+	- this contains most of the core permissions for MissionControl, essentially gives "Contributor" and above users access to all main page editing actions.
+*	`{APP}/missioncontrol_plugins/file_library/vendors/shells/tasks/file_library_permissions.php`
+	- as above, but for the file library plugin.
+*	`{APP}/missioncontrol_plugins/news/vendors/shells/tasks/news_permissions.php`
+	- as above but for news
+*	`{APP}/missioncontrol_plugins/file_library/vendors/shells/users/users_permissions.php`
+	- this gives administrators access to user-management actions, and all users access to change their password and view their profile etc.

 ### Adding/Modifying Group IDs:

 _If you add new Groups, the constants that hold the group IDs will become invalid, and therefore the permission update console tasks that use them will also be broken...
 This needs work!_